Danny’s DNA Discoveries – boletes of the PNW

 Leccinum are the scaber-stalked boletes, not to be confused with Suillus which has glandular dots that look painted on compared to scabers that can be removed.
 Most Leccinum can be recognized by whiter pores than many Boletus (not as yellow).
 Very young specimens might not have developed the scabers yet and are easily confused with the Boletus edulis group (unless you note blue/grey/red staining).

-Leccinum scabrum - brown cap, under urban birch, this EU species is verified from Monmouth, OR but we should get more collections to see what lookalikes are also here.
+Leccinum scabrum EU - brown cap, under urban birch, said to have flesh that will not turn blue.
+This EU species is verified from Monmouth, OR but we should get more collections to see what lookalikes are also here.
 ITS DNA can vary by 2% in this EU species.
 Many sequences of L. rotundifoliae, which varies even more in ITS, can have the same ITS DNA as L. scabrum, but that is an alpine species.

-Leccinum schistophilum - one interesting surprise was finding out that a sequence of a brown urban birch collection from Vancouver turned out to be this lookalike instead of L. scabrum.
-We don't have enough local urban birch collections to know what all species we have nor how common each one is.
+Leccinum schistophilum EU - one interesting surprise was finding out that a sequence of a brown urban birch collection from Vancouver turned out to be this lookalike instead of L. scabrum.
+It is said to have flesh that turns blue.
+We don't have enough local urban birch collections to know what all species we have nor how common each one is, or how the blue staining actually works.

 Leccinum 'cf idahoensis' © Sharon Squazzo

-Leccinum cf mazanitae - This must be our most common reddish capped species, as every sequence from the PNW of a red capped Leccinum (9 so far) seems to be the same genetic species.
-Mostly, the collections have been called L. manzanitae, said to have a reddish-brown cap, be found under Madrone and Manzanita and stain directly blue-grey, but the names on the collections don't mean much and some of the collections were found under conifers (although at least one was near Madrone).
-We need more collections with good data about the nearby trees and colour staining.
-Perhaps this is the really the supposedly common conifer species described below, Leccinum ponderosum.
+Leccinum cf mazanitae group CA - so far, every sequence from the PNW of a red capped Leccinum (over a dozen so far) seems to be the same genetic species in ITS.
+It seems that for this section, there is probably more than one species that can't be distinguished by ITS.
+Mostly, the collections have been called L. manzanitae, said to have a reddish-brown cap, be found under Madrone and Manzanita and stain directly blue-grey, but the names on the collections are not likely correct and some of the collections were found under conifers (although at least one was near Madrone).
+We need more collections with good data about the nearby trees and colour staining, and we will probably need non-ITS sequences.
+It's hard for me to imagine that some of these collections aren't the supposedly common conifer species described below, Leccinum ponderosum.

 Species described from the PNW without DNA or colour photographs.
 This means these species are here by definition, although there may be more than one name for the same species, or some may be the same as other species not listed here.

-Leccinum fibrillosum - a liver brown spruce and pine species staining red then blue-grey.
+Leccinum fibrillosum ID - a liver brown spruce and pine species staining red then blue-grey.

-Leccinum disolor - described from Idaho under aspen and pine.
+Leccinum discolor ID - described from Idaho under aspen and pine.
 Stains red then blue-grey.

-Leccinum fallax - a dark red spruce species that stains red then blue-grey.
+Leccinum fallax ID - a dark red spruce species that stains red then blue-grey.

-Leccinum ponderosum - orange to reddish brown capped species staining blue only in the stem base, found under pine.
+Leccinum ponderosum OR - orange to reddish brown capped species staining blue only in the stem base, found under pine.
 Described from OR.
 Supposedly very common so lets start collecting it.
-I wonder if this is the species already sequenced but usually labeled L. manzanitae?
+I wonder if this species has already been sequenced but has the same ITS as L. manzanitae.

 Other species described from the EU and reported from the PNW with no genetic proof yet.

-Leccinum cyaneobasileucum - a tan to brown capped birch species that turns blue in the base of the stem (but others may as well), with ITS DNA that can't be distinguished from L. holopus.
-This EU species is reported from CA and OR.
+Leccinum cyaneobasileucum EU - a tan to brown capped birch species that turns blue in the base of the stem (but others may as well), with ITS DNA that can't be distinguished from L. holopus.
+This EU species is reported from CA and OR, but now that we have found a sequence of the blue staining Leccinum schistophilum in the PNW, a species that is indistinguishable except by spore size, reports of L. cyaneobasileucum may represent L. schistophilum.

 Boletus s.l. - click to expand